-- An elevator car that was original to the building was salvaged and repurposed as a small group meeting room on the first floor.
+- An elevator car that was original to the building was salvaged and repurposed as a small group meeting space.
 The elevator shaft was filled in on each of the floors to gain back valuable square footage.

-- The majority of the community-type amenity spaces are on the first floor and are not distributed through the building, including a main professional development room, which opens up to a common area with food, beverage and coffee stations, and a formal conference room.
+- The first floor offers community-type amenity spaces, including a main professional development room, a common area with food, beverage and coffee stations, and a formal conference room.

 - The first floor is bright, airy, and inviting with no assigned seats; it features a variety of spaces and furniture solutions, which are a free domain for visitors, like store managers, who may need a space to work for the day.

-- On each floor, there are spaces designed to flex so that they can either open up the areas for collaboration or close them off if needed.
+- Spaces are designed to be flexible so that they can either open up for collaboration or close off as needed.
 For example, the marketing department may require a higher degree of privacy for something in the early development stages before it’s ready for public consumption.

-- The technology department wanted to make sure they had a room where they could recreate the various customer-facing points of sale and interface within a typical store.
-It will allow them to problem-solve and troubleshoot in the moment, should they get a call from the field.
+- The technology department has a room where they can recreate the various customer-facing points of sale and interface within a typical store, enabling them to problem-solve and troubleshoot in the moment, should they get a call from the field.

-- The building is on a high-traffic street corner, so connectivity and activation at the street level were essential considerations.
-Elements of the company’s history, accolades, and recognition will be highlighted throughout and a new six-story mural will be visible to both vehicular and pedestrian traffic throughout the day.
-The mural takes advantage of an otherwise blank wall that is part of an original egress stair that is held back three feet from an exterior, full-height window wall.
+- Being on a high-traffic street corner in Cincinnati’s urban core, connectivity and activation at the street level are essential.
+Elements of the company’s history, accolades, and recognition are highlighted and a new six-story mural is visible to both vehicular and pedestrian traffic throughout the day.